jpillora/chisel/README.md

     validate client connections.
 The provided CA certificates will be used instead of the system roots.
 This is commonly used to implement mutual-TLS.

+    --ldap-config, a path to a JSON configuration file, which defines settings used to connect to a remote LDAP server for authenticating users. once configured, user passwords will be validated against the configured LDAP server. here is an example of an ldap-config file: {
+      "bindDN": "CN=ldapUser,OU=Users,OU=example,DC=EXAMPLE,DC=COM",
+      "bindPassword": "ldapUserPassword",
+      "url": "example.com:636",
+      "baseDN": "OU=Users,OU=example,DC=EXAMPLE,DC=COM",
+      "filter": "(&(objectClass=person)(objectClass=user))",
+      "idMapTo": "sAMAccountName",
+      "ca": "",
+      "insecure": true
+    }
+    note, ldap is only used to validate password, a user or a set of users must still be whitelisted with the --auth or --authfile flags.

     --pid Generate pid file in current working directory

     -v, Enable verbose logging